Tamar Ginossar

 Research

-As a health communication expert, Dr. Ginossar’s research focuses on the role of communication in reducing health disparities and supporting multilevel behavior change at the individual, organizational, and community levels.
-Her research utilizes community-based, mixed- methods approach to examine use of communication technologies such as eHealth and mHealth in advocacy and digital inequities, cancer communication disparities, and HIV prevention and management.
-She led the New Mexico state-wide HIV Prevention and Services Needs Assessment to examine federally-funded prevention and service provision, needs, and gaps.
-As part of her research, she partners with interdisciplinary research teams, community organizations, and diverse stakeholders on health, environmental and science communication research projects.
+As a health communication expert, Dr. Ginossar’s research focuses on the role of communication in reducing health disparities and supporting multilevel behavior change at the individual, organizational, community and policy.
+Her research utilizes community-based, mixed- methods approach to examine the role of communication in identifying and mitigating inequities.
+She partners with interdisciplinary research teams, community organizations, and diverse stakeholders on health, environmental and science communication research projects.
 She is happy to involve motivated, engaged undergraduate and graduate students in her work.

 Sample Journal Articles